-This page is all about a new multi-site clinical trial.
+This page is all about a new, registered multi-site clinical trial.
 We are going to be working with parents of children with autism to help them understand their children, and hopefully support them better.
 The project is focused on a range of behaviours often observed in autistic children that are currently not well understood or supported.
 You can see the official trial website here.

 Restricted and Repetitive Behaviours (RRB) are one of the two main characteristics that are required to make a diagnosis of Autism Spectrum Disorder (ASD, hereafter just “autism”).
 This clinical category can include